serenorg/serendb/docs/sourcetree.md

 More details are available in poetry's [documentation](https://python-poetry.org/docs/).

 ## Configuring IDEs
-Neon consists of three projects in different languages which use different project models.
+SerenDB consists of three projects in different languages which use different project models.

 * A bunch of Rust crates, all available from the root `Cargo.toml`.
 * Integration tests in Python in the `test_runner` directory.
 Some stand-alone Python scripts exist as well.
 * Postgres and our Postgres extensions in C built with Makefiles under `vendor/postgres` and `pgxn`.

 ### CLion
-You can use CLion with the [Rust plugin](https://plugins.jetbrains.com/plugin/8182-rust) to develop Neon.
-It should pick up Rust and Python projects whenever you open Neon's repository as a project.
+You can use CLion with the [Rust plugin](https://plugins.jetbrains.com/plugin/8182-rust) to develop SerenDB.
+It should pick up Rust and Python projects whenever you open SerenDB's repository as a project.
 We have not tried setting up a debugger, though.

 C code requires some extra care, as it's built via Make, not CMake.
 Some of our developers have successfully used [compilation database](https://www.jetbrains.com/help/clion/compilation-database.html#compdb_generate) for CLion.
 It is a JSON file which lists all C source files and corresponding compilation keys.
 CLion can use it instead of `CMakeLists.txt`.
 To set up a project with a compilation database:

-1. Clone the Neon repository and install all dependencies, including Python.
+1. Clone the SerenDB repository and install all dependencies, including Python.
 Do not open it with CLion just yet.
 2. Run the following commands in the repository's root:
    ```bash
    # Install a `compiledb` tool which can parse make's output and generate the compilation database.